No Income? Tax Form 8843

 Who Must File Form 8843?

-All nonresident aliens present in the U.S. under F-1, F-2, J-1, or J-2 nonimmigrant status must file Form 8843 "Statement for Exempt Individuals and Individuals With a Medical Condition"—even if they received NO income during 2016.
+All nonresident aliens present in the U.S. under F-1, F-2, J-1, or J-2 nonimmigrant status must file Form 8843 "Statement for Exempt Individuals and Individuals With a Medical Condition"—even if they received NO income in any U.S. tax year.
 Form 8843 must be filed if an individual is:

 - present in the U.S. under F-1, F-2, J-1, or J-2 status

 If an individual meets all three qualifications above, the individual must file Form 8843, regardless of the individual's age and even if the individual is not required to file a U.S. income tax return (Form 1040NR).

 Form 8843 is not an income tax return.
 Form 8843 is merely an informational statement required by the U.S. government for certain nonresident aliens (including the spouses or dependents of Non Resident aliens).

 Do I Need a Social Security Number or Individual Taxpayer Identification Number to File Form 8843?